Why Dyce Rugby Club

 We anticipate that this is just the start of a new beginning, with a bright future ahead.

-On the pitch, the club’s ambition is to build on the progression seen both on and off the pitch into 2020-21.
+On the pitch, the club’s ambition is to build on the progression seen both on and off the pitch into the 2022-23 season.
 We are aiming for promotion in the coming years and seek to grow both our players and club.
 Off the pitch, there are aspirations to build upon and foster stronger community links and local partnerships with a view to providing a community centred club for future generations to join, support and enjoy into the future.

 Dyce Rugby Football Club